KohakuBlueleaf/KohakuRAG/docs/dedup_rerank.md

 **Q: Can I use reranking without deduplication?**

 A: Yes, but the results will be automatically deduplicated as part of reranking (since we need to aggregate scores).
 Set `deduplicate_retrieval=False` if you want to preserve query order before reranking.

+**Q: What's the difference between dedup/rerank and ignore_blank?**

+A: Different levels of the pipeline:
+- **Dedup/rerank**: Operates on retrieval results (document nodes)
+- **ignore_blank**: Operates on aggregation (final answer values)

+Use dedup/rerank for better retrieval within a run; use ignore_blank for robust ensemble voting across runs.